John Swinney says it could be years before Scotland gets its own currency after independence

-Mr Swinney was asked about the future possibilities regarding currency in Scotland, and he responded that it would take a few years, but the country would eventually move towards a “distinctive currency.”
+Mr Swinney appeared on BBC Radio Four and was asked about the future of Scotland’s currency and said it would take a few years, but the country would eventually move towards a “distinctive currency.”

 He explained: “What we received our substantive report on many of these questions from the growth commission that the Scottish National Party established, and that essentially indicated that at the moment of which Scotland became independent, we would continue to use the pound sterling but once our range of particular tests had been passed, and we would move towards having a distinctive Scottish currency.